IMAGE: Camila Flores-Fernández, Ghost in the Park

 Day With(out) Art 2025 Short Film Series: Meet Us Where We’re At

-We are proud to partner with Visual AIDS to present Day With(out) Art 2025: Meet Us Where We’re At, a program of six videos that forefront the experiences of drug users and harm reduction practices as they intersect with the ongoing HIV crisis.
+For Day With(out) Art 2025, Visual AIDS has organized Meet Us Where We’re At, a program of six videos that forefront the experiences of drug users and harm reduction practices as they intersect with the ongoing HIV crisis.

-Meet Us Where We’re At features newly commissioned videos by artists working across the world:
+Meet Us Where We’re At will feature newly commissioned short videos by artists working across the world:

 Kenneth Idongesit Usoro (Nigeria)